Controlled Switching of Bose-Einstein Condensation in a Mixture of Two Species of Polaritons: DISCUSSION

-A simple model predicts whether a condensate will appear first in the LP or UP state.
 The quantum degeneracy of each population is proportional to its total density divided by its density of states, which is proportional to its effective mass in a two-dimensional gas.
-If we assume that initially the ratio of the LP and UP densities is given by a Boltzmann thermal factor, then the ratio of the degeneracies will be
+If we assume that initially the ratio of the LP and UP total populations is given by a Boltzmann thermal factor, then the ratio of the degeneracies will be